By Israel specialist Sophie

 To get a visceral sense of the makhtesh’s depth, however, I suggest you try rappelling down the side.

 Looking over the edge of the cliff, I saw that the walls weren’t perfectly sheer — they bump in and out in a way that made my stomach flutter.
 When Adam showed me the harness, I admitted that I was nervous — the straps only circled my hips and waist and I was worried I might tilt backwards, leaving me dangling upside down.

 ‘No problem!’
 He pulled out a five-point harness that also went over my shoulders.
 Safely outfitted, tied off to the ropes, and guided by Adam’s comforting voice, I walked to the precipice and leaned backwards against the tension of the line.

 With palms sweaty on the nylon line, forcing myself to take that first step was the hardest part of the experience.
 But after a few minutes I found my groove and made my way more confidently down to the landing ledge, my heart thudding in triumph as I surveyed the views from the bottom.

 Archaeological dig for a day

-A sprawling archaeological site located an hour from Jerusalem, Beth Gurvin didn’t look like much when my driver pulled into the surrounding national park — just a rocky scrubland dotted with small trees.
-However, this was where I was going to fulfill a childhood dream and get to be a real archaeologist… if only for an afternoon.
+A sprawling archaeological site located an hour from Jerusalem, Beth Guvrin didn’t look like much when my driver pulled into the surrounding national park — just a rocky scrubland dotted with small trees.
+However, this was where I was going to fulfil a childhood dream and get to be a real archaeologist… if only for an afternoon.